-Frequency with which climate-related issues are a scheduled agenda item Governance mechanisms into which climate-related issues are integrated Please explain Scheduled - some meetings Reviewing and guiding strategy Reviewing and guiding major plans of action Reviewing and guiding risk management policies Reviewing and guiding annual budgets Reviewing and guiding business plans Setting performance objectives Monitoring implementation and performance of objectives Overseeing major capital expenditures, acquisitions and divestitures Monitoring and overseeing progress against goals and targets for addressing climate- related issues Review internal stewardship reports about objectives, performance and key performance indicators and targets, and actions and initiatives undertaken to mitigate climate related risk.
-The Directors in the HSAI&E Committee oversee and monitor company-wide efforts to support, manage and improve our performance, and ensure the effectiveness of our sustainability programs, including health, safety, asset integrity, environmental risk and social initiatives.
-The Health and Safety, Asset Integrity, Environment, Stakeholder Relations and Community Investment groups report on a regular basis to Senior Management in the Environment, Social, and Governance (ESG) Committee, who in turn provide updates to the HSAI&E Committee of the Board.
-Progress is tracked regularly and shared across all levels of employees, including targets.
-The Board of Directors has responsibility for overseeing and ensuring that Management Committee has appropriate sustainability programs in place, including the identification of climate-related risks and opportunities, and their implications for our business strategies across Canadian Natural.
-The Board of Directors provides expertise and oversight on specific ESG factors, through the roles and responsibilities of the following Board committees: Nominating, Governance and Risk Committee - Corporate governance practices and the management of enterprise risk exposure.
-Health, Safety, Asset Integrity and Environment Committee - Occupational and process safety, asset integrity, environmental stewardship, regulatory, risk management, sustainability and social initiatives.
+Frequency with which climate-related issues are a scheduled agenda item Governance mechanisms into which climate-related issues are integrated Please explain Scheduled - some meetings Reviewing and guiding annual budgets Overseeing major capital expenditures Overseeing acquisitions, mergers, and divestitures Reviewing and guiding strategy Overseeing the setting of corporate targets The Board of Directors is responsible for overseeing and ensuring Management Committee (MC) has appropriate sustainability programs in place, including the identification of climate-related risks and opportunities and their implications for our business strategies across Canadian Natural.
+The Board of Directors provides expertise and oversight on specific ESG factors through the roles and responsibilities of the following Board committees: • Nominating, Governance and Risk Committee is responsible for corporate governance practices and management of enterprise risk exposure.
 Processes for identifying, assessing, and managing climate-related issues are integrated into our Enterprise Risk Management (ERM) framework.
 The Nominating, Governance and Risk Committee of the Board reviews and monitors the status of ERM activities, including climate-related regulatory and operational risks, and the steps Management has taken to implement mitigating actions.
-Performance results are reported internally through a management review process and externally through the annual sustainability report.
-Annual performance objectives and targets are tracked and corporate status reports are presented quarterly to senior management and Board of Directors.